ketjou/uniprojects/biostatintro/README.md

 This folder contains exercises completed by Jouni Kettunen for the Introduction to Statistical Analysis course.
+All exercises were done using Python in a Jupyter environment.
 All reuse is prohibited, and no guarantee is given regarding the accuracy of the answers.